dotchetter/CoronaBot/readme.md

 ## Contributions
 Do you want to contribute to this project?
-Clone and send a PR or email me at dotchetter@protonmail.ch to get in touch.
+Fork and send a PR or email me at dotchetter@protonmail.ch to get in touch.